ang-zeyu/infisearch/docs/src/indexer/files.md

 If needed, you can also index **HTML fragments** that are incomplete documents (for example, documents which are missing the `<head>`).
 To match the entire fragment, use the `body` selector.

 Lastly, if you need to remove a default selector, simply replace its definition with `null`.
 For example, `"h2,h3,h4,h5,h6": null`.
+Alternatively, specifying `"merge_default_selectors": false` will remove all default selectors.

 #### JSON Files: **`loaders.JsonLoader`**